The House of the Spirits: Plot summary

 Alba is a solitary child who enjoys playing make-believe in the basement of the house and painting the walls of her room.
-Blanca has become very poor since leaving Jean de Satigny's house, getting a small income out of selling pottery and giving pottery classes to mentally handicapped children, and is once again dating Pedro Tercero, now a revolutionary singer/songwriter.
+Blanca has become very poor since leaving Jean de Satigny's house, getting a small income out of selling pottery and giving pottery classes to mentally ill children, and is once again dating Pedro Tercero, now a revolutionary singer/songwriter.
 Alba and Pedro are fond of each other, but do not know they are father and daughter, although Pedro suspects this.
 Alba is also fond of her uncles.
 Nicolás is eventually kicked out by his father, supposedly moving to North America.

 When she is older, Alba attends a local college where she meets Miguel, now a grown man, and becomes his lover.
 Miguel is a revolutionary, and out of love for him, Alba involves herself in student protests against the conservative government.
 After the victory of the People's Party (a socialist movement), Alba celebrates with Miguel.

 Fearing a Communist dictatorship, Esteban Trueba and his fellow politicians plan a military coup of the socialist government.
 However, when the military coup is set into action, the military men relish their power and grow out of control.
 Esteban's son Jaime is killed by power-driven soldiers along with other supporters of the government.
 After the coup, people are regularly kidnapped and tortured.
 Esteban helps Blanca and Pedro Tercero flee to Canada, where the couple finally find their happiness.

 The military regime attempts to eliminate all traces of opposition and eventually comes for Alba.
 She is made the prisoner of Colonel Esteban García, the son of Esteban Trueba's and Pancha Garcia's illegitimate son, and hence the grandson of Esteban Trueba.
 During an earlier visit to the Trueba house, García had molested Alba as a child.
 In pure hatred of her privileged life and eventual inheritance, García tortures Alba repeatedly, looking for information on Miguel.
 He rapes her, thus completing the cycle that Esteban Trueba put into motion when he raped Pancha García.
 When Alba loses her will to live, she is visited by Clara's spirit who tells her not to wish for death, since it can easily come, but to wish to live.
-She becomes to write down her family's story in her mind.
+She begins to write down her family's story in her mind.